 Arak is a Levantine alcoholic spirit.
 It is a clear, colorless, unsweetened anise-flavored dis

 Tubi 60 is the new addition to the list of must try drinks in Tel Aviv.
 No one really knows what’s in it but one thing is sure – it will get you really drunk!
-This cloudy, lemony drink is originally made in the north city of Haifa but took the bar scene of Tel Aviv by storm.
+This cloudy, lemony drink is originally made in the northern city of Haifa but took the bar scene of Tel Aviv by storm.
+According to it’s maker, Hilal Tubi, the drink contains over 30 kinds of herbs and essences, thous giving it it’s unique flavor.

-Israeli wines – Even though the local wine industry is relatively young in Israel, you can find many, surprisingly excellent wines here and that’s mainly due to the ideal conditions the region possess.
+Even though the local wine industry is relatively young in Israel, you can find many, surprisingly excellent wines here and that is mainly, due to the ideal conditions the region possess.
 Warm days and cold nights, especially in the north part of Israel, are the perfect climate for wine making.
-Israeli wines excel in many international wine competitions.
+Israeli wines excel in many international wine competitions and won many awards.

 Last thing, If you didn’t know, cheers in Hebrew is L’ehaim (to life).
 Now you are ready 🙂